Frequently Asked Questions

 There are 2 methods.
 You can add games from the tournament creation area in its group.
 This is best for adding many games at one time.

 Sometimes, however, you can't get to the game you want (for example, because too many games have similar names).
-In that case, go to the page of the game you want (the actual game page, not the info/comment page).
+In that case, go to the page of the game you want.
 Find the icons above and to the right of the game.
 Clicking on the third icon from the right allows you to add the game to a tournament.
 [TIK]

 The site-wide weekly tournament was discontinued with the 2012 site revision.
 But many fine tournaments are available in private groups (Tournaments tab in the Explore section of PG).
 You should be able to find something you like.
 The tournament in "The G.O.D.
 List" is a compendium of games featured as "Game of the Day", and may be the closest thing to being a lineal descendant of the main tournament: